hardliner66/neovim-twitch-chat/README.md

 ## Setup twitch authentication

 You will need to set the following environment variables
-- NEOVIM_TWITCH_TOKEN can be generated at [twitchapps.com/tmi](https://twitchapps.com/tmi).
+- NVIM_TWITCH_TOKEN can be generated at [twitchapps.com/tmi](https://twitchapps.com/tmi).
-- NEOVIM_TWITCH_NAME is your twitch name
+- NVIM_TWITCH_NAME is your twitch name
-- NEOVIM_TWITCH_CHANNEL the twitch channel to join
+- NVIM_TWITCH_CHANNEL the twitch channel to join

 ## Install the binary